imdongchen/dissertation-note/04-Study_one/04-Data_Analysis/result.md

 ## Collaboration and awareness

 Participants rated positively of the collaborative support.
-One participant thought of CAnalytics as a combination of Analyst's Notebook and Google Doc. made an analogy to Google Doc.
-Similar to being able to collaborate on text editing in Google Doc, they were able to collaboratively work with more complex data structure.
-Participants could contribute simultaneously without getting blocked.

-> CAnalytics seemed like the beta-version of an analyst’s notebook that multiple people could work on at once...It was like having an analyst’s version of a google doc...
-[Previously] all of us could not edit a single document at the same time.
-With CAnalytics, we were all able to work on everything at once with ease
+Participants compared CAnalytics with state-of-the-art tools such as Analyst’s Notebook and PARC ACH.
+They liked the awareness features built on top of the analytic capabilities and described it as *“an analysts notebook that multiple people could work on at once...[and] an analysts version of a Google Doc.”*

 Participants reported that they could easily integrate team efforts.